Arealai/api-documentation/README.md

 Each Component Result will contain category, name, UUID and extracted_data keys. etracted_data key field will contain the details of the extracted data for that component.
 While *component* objects are assigned to *template* objects and are standard across all documents with the same template, *extracted_data* object will change from document to document since different data points will be extracted from document.

-The response currently contains also a list of **extracted_data**. **This extracted_data list will be deprecated by March 31, 2023.
+The response currently contains also a list of **extracted_data**. **The extracted_data list will be deprecated by March 31, 2023**.
-**.
 Each extracted_data will contain a **component** object which defines the details of the data extracted.
 Extracted Data field contains the confidence_rate, processed_value (extracted data) and page fields.

 ```
 [